 The Knowledge Base & Advocacy Manager role is a natural fit for me, as my career path has been in content and project management.
 My education focused on both my Bachelor of Science, Marketing concentration and a Studio Art minor from Salisbury University, University of Maryland System about 2 hours east of Washington, D.C., in 1998.
 Between graduation and landing at Lotame, I spent my years with B2B publishers (Cygnus Business Media, Go Forward Media) and hosting businesses (Interliant, USinternetworking / AT&T).
 One of my most memorable past work experiences was getting deeply trained on AT&T U-verse installation, should the union workers call strike at AT&T i

 In my current role at Lotame, I serve on (what I consider to be the most stellar team at Lotame) the Platform Services & Education (PSE) Team, a part of the greater Global Client Success (GCS) Team.

 How has your role evolved since you joined Lotame?

 Since joining Lotame, I’ve seen our numbers of DMP clients triple and our employees double, with huge growth specifically in our overseas markets and in our types of clients.
 What this has meant for Lotame is that we needed resources and support available to our employees and clients alike available in a follow-the-sun solution.

-Tell us a little bit about the myLotame Community, and how you stay on track with updating it for clients.
+Tell us a little bit about the MyLotame Knowledge Base, and how you stay on track with updating it for clients.

-What are other resources that Lotame offers to clients outside of the Community to learn more?
+What are other resources that Lotame offers to clients outside of the Knowledge Base to learn more?